 What is sideloading?

-‘Sideloading’ is the term generally applied to content loaded onto some types of modern computers from sources not explicitly approved by content reviewers.
-The term itself, and the definition, can sound a bit scary.
-While care should be taken when participating in such activity, the term also applies to everyday tech situations.
-For example, downloading a unverified program from a site on the Internet and installing it on Windows is technically sideloading.
+‘Sideloading’ is a term applied to content loaded onto modern computers from sources not explicitly approved by content reviewers.
+It can sound scary, and while you should take care when sideloading, the term also applies to everyday tech situations.
+For example, downloading a unverified program from a site on the internet and installing it on Windows is technically sideloading.
 Proceed with caution, then, but it’s not always as scary as it sounds.

-In relation to Quest, sideloading refers to the process of loading content onto the device that is not approved or verified by Oculus and does not appear on the Oculus Store.
-If you install anything on your Quest that is outside the curated store content, you’re sideloading.
+For Quest, sideloading refers to the process of loading content onto the device that is not approved or verified by Meta and does not appear on the official store for Quest.

 Why, and what, would I sideload?

-Good question!
-If the Quest has all this wonderful, curated and optimized content in the store, why would you ever put anything else, or need anything else, on your device?
+If the Quest has a lot of high-quality optimized content in the store why would you ever put anything else, or need anything else, on the device?

-Well, that really depends.
-For some people, you might have everything you need on the Oculus Store.
-However, sideloading also allows you to do some other stuff that you can’t do normally on the device, or can’t find in the Oculus Store:
+Sideloading allows users to do things you can’t do normally on the device, or can’t find in the Oculus Store, such as:

-- Install pre-release builds released by a developer, before the game finished and/or released.
+- Install pre-release builds released by a developer, before the game is finished and/or released.

-- Install apps that are not available on the Oculus Store (either as they were rejected, have not yet applied for a store listing, or otherwise).
+- Install apps and files that are not available on the Oculus Store or through App Lab (either because they were rejected or have not yet applied for a listing).

-- Use an alternate build of an approved Oculus Store application – alternate builds can offers additional content when sideloaded, which isn’t approved under the store guidelines.
+- Use an alternate build of an approved Oculus Store application – alternate builds might offer additional content when sideloaded, which isn’t approved under the store guidelines.

 - Install tools that offer new insight into how you’re using your Quest.